Alendorff/yet-another-code-challenge/coin-problem.md

 Please implement this function.

-Part2 Code-Golf:
+Part 2 Code-Golf:
 ----------------

 Please try to reduce the code to the minimal amount of characters!
 Spaces, linebreaks etc are counted.
-Benchmark: In Node.js our record is at 124 characters.
+Benchmark: In Node.js our record is 124 characters.